ViRb3/apk-utilities/README.md

 * adb-pull > apktool-decode > *make changes* > apktool-build > sign > adb-install

 ## Installation
 You need [bash](https://www.gnu.org/software/bash/) installed and accessible under `/bin/bash`.
-On Windows you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/), the scripts will detect that and still use the native Windows binaries
+On Windows you can use [WSL](https://docs.microsoft.com/en-us/windows/wsl/), the scripts will detect that and still use the native Windows binaries.

 If you want to use the `aapt-*` and `adb-*` scripts, then you also need to install the [Android SDK](https://developer.android.com/studio/#downloads
 ).
 In Ubuntu, there is an official package `android-sdk`.
 Make sure the following directories are added to your `PATH`: